erodola/DLAI-s2-2020/README.md

 ### Lectures

 For all the code in one place, visit the [tutorial page](https://lucmos.github.io/DLAI-s2-2020-tutorials/).

+Note on the videos: Youtube **subtitles** seem to work quite well.
+If you find the recorded voice a bit too muffled, turning on the subtitles should help.
+Incidentally, this also gives you quasi-course notes for free.

 **Date** | **Topic** | **Reading** | **Code & Data**
 ------------ | ------------- | ------------ | ------------